nhc12/Nicolas-Hernandez/README.md

 * How did the idea for the company (or project) come about?

    The founders were inspired by the peer 2 peer boom that was taking place globally at the beginning of 2010's (e.g. Lending Club).
-They were the first company to introduce        this to Canada with the objective to provide small business access to capital at competitive rates, by reducing the cost of intermediaries as they connect borrowers directly    to lenders, which benefit of a return of at least 5% (Source: ncfcanada.org and lendingloop.ca)
+They were the first company to introduce        this to Canada, with the objective to provide small business access to capital at competitive rates.
+This is primarily achieved by reducing the cost of intermediaries as they    P2P connects borrowers directly to lenders, which benefit of a return of at least 5% (Source: ncfcanada.org and lendingloop.ca)

 * How is the company funded?
 How much funding have they received?